 If you have one crew, we strongly suggest that they follow the instructions listed for Crew “A.”

 - Robinson Flat to Michigan Bluff — Allow 1¼ hours.
-Go back on the Foresthill Highway, approximately 30 miles.
+Go back on the Foresthill Road, approximately 30 miles.
 Turn left on the road to Michigan Bluff and go approximately three miles.
 This is a very steep, winding road; so proceed with caution.
 Follow parking instructions.
-A short shuttle bus will take you into the town of Michigan Bluff.
+A short shuttle bus ride will get you into the town of Michigan Bluff.

 - Michigan Bluff to Foresthill — Allow 20 minutes.
-Return to the Foresthill Highway.
+Return to the Foresthill Road.
 Turn left.
 Go approximately 4 miles to Foresthill.

-- Foresthill to Highway 49 Crossing (and/or Green Gate) — Allow 1 hour from Foresthill.
-Proceed west on Fresthill Highway towards Auburn past Driver’s Flat Rd.
+- Foresthill to Pointed Rocks (and/or Green Gate) — Allow 1 hour from Foresthill.
+Proceed west on Foresthill Road towards Auburn past Driver’s Flat Rd.
 After about 14 miles from Foresthill, turn left onto Old Auburn-Foresthill Road and proceed downhill for about 2 miles to the confluence of the North and Middle Forks of the American River.
 Turn left at the bridge, onto Highway 49 (No Hands Bridge is visible 200 yards downriver) and proceed uphill for about 3½ miles to the town of Cool.

-- NOTE: Do NOT stop enroute at the the 49 Crossing checkpoint; there is no parking at the checkpoint.
-Continue reading for shuttle service information.
+- NOTE: Do NOT stop enroute at the 49 Crossing.

 - Green Gate: Reached from the south via Sliger Mine Road off Highway 193, Green Gate is difficult to access and has very limited parking.
 No vehicles allowed past the end of the paved road.
 Access from vehicle to the aid station is by foot only (1.25 miles).
+Do not park on private property.
 Note that there is no shuttle service to the Green Gate as in years past.

-- Highway 49 to Finish Line — Allow 30 minutes.
+- Pointed Rocks to Finish Line — Allow 30 minutes.
 Return towards Auburn on Highway 49.
 Cross the bridge over the American River and make an immediate left.
 Follow the highway uphill for 2 miles.
 Continue straight on Highway 49.
 It will become High Street, heading west.
 Continue on High Street and turn left onto Finley Street, follow three blocks to the stadium.

 If you have two crews, second crew should use Crew “B” Instructions.